 Do LED Grow Lights Work?

 LED grow lights work well when you use them as intended.
-That means utilizing the proper wattage output for your plants, hanging your light at the proper height, and giving your light a chance to rest after 18 hours of use.
+That means utilizing the proper intensity for your plants, hanging your light at the proper height, and giving your plants and lights a chance to rest after 18 hours of use.

 With LEDs being a somewhat new technology, some old school growers may still be skeptical or curious if LED grow lights work.
 You don’t need to look far to determine the answer is a resounding yes.